About our Teachers

 Gemma Fox, Head of Phileas Fox Nursery School

-During my career of eighteen years, I have worked in various Early years settings and have been at Phileas Fox Nursery School for the last three and a half years, first as the Deputy, and then as a Head of School.
+During my career of nineteen years, I have worked in various Early years settings and have been at Phileas Fox Nursery School for the last four and a half years, first as the Deputy, and then as a Head of School.

 Parents and carers are valued partners in our learning journey, as they are their child’s first educators and we encourage a strong relationship with the families that join the school to work together for the utmost benefit of the children.

 At Phileas Fox Nursery School, each child has two dedicated key persons who form a strong relationship with the child and are responsible for their learning and progress.
 If a child’s first language is one of those that we teach, they benefit from the additional emotional support from that teacher.